 Section 36.4 Staffing will take precedence over any leave requests.
 Usually, no more than six (6) Employees per day (two (2) Employees per shift on an eight (8) hour work day or one (1) Employee per shift on a ten (10) hour work day) shall be allowed elective or semi-annual leave per day.
 It is understood by both parties that exceeding this limitation may unduly disrupt the operations of the PSC.

 Section 36.5 All elective leave requests shall be submitted through the time and attendance system for approval at least twenty-four (24) hours in advance.
 However, supervisors, at their discretion and when appropriate, after consultation with the 911 Director or designee, may approve an Employee’s request for elective leave upon shorter notice or in view of Employee emergencies.
 The Employee shall notify the on-duty supervisor of the need to request such elective leave at the earliest possible time.
-Approval of requests for elective leave with less than twenty-four (24) hours’ notice and/or requests for elective leave where there are already the maximum number of Employees scheduled off per Section 36.4 and requests for leave when sick leave is exhausted per Section 31.16 shall be limited to no more than six (6) occurrences (emergency leave requests) per calendar year.
+Approval of requests for elective leave with less than twenty-four (24) hours’ notice and/or requests for elective leave where there are already the maximum number of Employees scheduled off per Section 36.4 shall be limited to no more than six (6) occurrences (emergency leave requests) per calendar year.
 If the leave does not result in overtime or cause other scheduling issues it will not count as an emergency leave occurrence.
 If an Employee has used all of his/her emergency leave requests, the absences will be considered LWOP per Section 25.1.

 Section 36.6 All elective leave requests shall be subject to final approval by the 911 Director.